apoblock/pandoc_resume/markdown/resume.md

 **[Predicting the Length of Translated Text Using Statistics](http://ip.com/IPCOM/000230931)** — author of a defensive publication, describing a method of predicting the length (width) of text after translation by using existing translations of the same or similar English texts.

-[**Algorithms for digital watermarking of the audio signal**](https://repo.pw.edu.pl/info.seam?id=WEITI-b9b44f4b-277f-4e1f-bcff-8991968561fd) (Polish) — co-author of a paper describing the application of an auto-cepstrum analysis to detect a binary data embedded in the audio signal as an echo undetectable to a human ear.
+[**Algorithms for digital watermarking of the audio signal**](https://repo.pw.edu.pl/info.seam?id=WEITI-b9b44f4b-277f-4e1f-bcff-8991968561fd) (Polish) — co-author of a paper describing the application of an auto-cepstrum analysis to detect a binary data embedded in the audio signal in form of an echo undetectable to a human ear.

 Speaker
 -------